This guide will take you through:

 Auto Campaign

-The auto campaign is a broad campaign where bidding is done at the item level, and it allows you to appear on keywords that you wouldn't be able to bid on manually due to Walmarts 128 organic rank threshold requirements.
+The auto campaign is a broad campaign where bidding is done at the item level, and it allows you to appear on keywords that you wouldn't be able to bid on manually due to organic hurdles

-Using the advanced settings tool, you are able to tell our ad engine the number of conversion you would like a keyword to reach before it will be automatically harvested into the manual campaign where bids will then be set at the keyword level
+Using the advanced settings, you can specify the number of conversions a keyword must achieve before it is automatically moved (harvested) into the manual campaign, where bids are then managed at the individual keyword level.

 Setting Target ACoS & Budgets

-Look at the past 30 days ROAS and Budget to set your initial targets
+Look at the past 30 days Budget to set your initial budget, and set a low target ROAS (1.00 - 1.50).

 Negative Matching ❌

-A differentiator on Walmart from other marketplaces is that Walmart does not currently offer the ability to negative match keywords.
-Meaning that keywords harvested through the auto campaign that serve no relevance to your product may still be targeted.
+A key difference between Walmart and other marketplaces is that Walmart currently does not support negative keyword matching.
+This means that keywords harvested through the auto campaign that are not relevant to your product may still be targeted.

-However, when using Perpetua, if a keyword has a low conversion rate, our ad engine will automatically begin to lower bids until it reaches a point where your bid is too low to win on that keyword - resulting in no spend on that keyword which essentially has the same effect as negative matching a keyword.
+However, when you use Perpetua, if a keyword has a low conversion rate, our ad engine will automatically reduce bids over time until your bid is too low to win that keyword.
+As a result, there is no spend on that keyword, which effectively works the same way as negative matching.